Silk - the Chinese luxury fabric

 Roman demand for silk and early trade with China

 The Silk Road provided an epic, overland route for the export of this much prized of fabrics all the way to the Roman Empire.
-The raw silk thread was transported to Damascus in Syria where it was woven into cloth, and hence the name for western silk ‘damask ’ (the Chinese name for this fine silk is líng).
+The raw silk thread was transported to Damascus in Syria where it was woven into cloth, and hence one name for western silk ‘damask ’ (the Chinese name for this fine silk is líng).
 Queen Cleopatra of Egypt fueled the fashion for wearing silk dresses.
 The Romans spent so much gold on importing Chinese silk that Emperor Tiberius forbade the wearing of silk by men.
-The land from where silk came from was called ‘Serica ’ derived from the Chinese word for silk.
+The land from where silk came from was called ‘Serica ’ derived from the Chinese word for silk .
 The English name ‘silk’ is believed to come from Old English ‘sioloc’ which in turn came from Greek ‘serikos’ so silk is one of the very few English words with an origin in China.
 The production of silk is called ‘sericulture’.

 silk, silkworms